 Immediately adjacent to and left of the pier in Kailua-Kona is a small patch of sand that is a good entry point for swimming or snorkeling in the relative calm waters of Kailua Bay.

 Within easy walking distance of the Coconut Grove marketplace in downtown Kona, Honl’s Beach at Wai’aha Bay is a small yet scenic beach with soft white sand.
 And famous for its boogieboarding.

-A nice area for a picnic with benches, trees and lawn, or for watching a sunset.
-On Ali'i drive immediately north of Magic Sands, south of the 3.5 mile marker.
+Pahoehoe Beach Park is a nice area for a picnic with benches, trees and lawn, or for watching a Big Island sunset.
+Pahoehoe is on Ali'i drive immediately north of Magic Sands, south of the 3.5 mile marker.